Decent-Partners/Decent-overview/README.md

 ### Overview
 _Decent_ operates as a digital cooperative ("the cooperative") of creators, developers, entrepreneurs, organisations and networks ("the partners") who collectively contribute, manage and assign a common pool of resources including a dedicated fund ("the fund") that receives investment from chain treasuries.

-Together these elements form the basic functions of a [_Meta DAO_](https://www.reddit.com/r/decred/comments/hxul33/metadao_pooling_onchain_funding_for_public_good/) - a 'layer 2 entity' that operates on a layer above the tribalism present in today's crypto-networks.
+Together these elements form the basic functions of a _[metaDAO](https://www.reddit.com/r/decred/comments/hxul33/metadao_pooling_onchain_funding_for_public_good/)_ - an entity designed to operate on a layer above the tribalism present in today's crypto-networks, diversifying both funding sources and community cultures. ("The MetaDAO").

 Decent's primary focus is the development of a full stack and multi-chain Web3 media ecosystem, delivered via sustainable, scalable, interoperable and composable protocols that are publicly owned, operated and accessible.

-It's mission is to inspire and empower collective action through the stories of a gobal network of creators, makers and builders who are challenging established thinking and introducing alternatives to existing systems.
+Decent's mission is to inspire and empower collective action through the stories of a gobal network of creators, makers and builders who are challenging established thinking and introducing alternatives to existing systems.

-It's vision is to reimagine public service broadcasting for a networked world.
+Decent's vision is to reimagine public service broadcasting for a networked world.

 ### Funding

 The fund is initially drawn from public goods focused chain treasuries with wide token distributions such as [Edgeware](https://edgewa.re) to ensure ownership remains as [widely distributed](https://docs.edgewa.re/edgeware-runtime/lockdrop/gini-coefficient-of-edgeware) as possible.

-The fund is initially managed by a council of founding partners ("the council") via an n of m multisig.

 ### Proposals